bilyes/otoclone/README.md

 An automatic backup and sync utility that watches directories.
-It listens to filesystem events on these directories and copies their content to remote destination.
-These destinations can be a folder on the local filesystem, a network drive mounted on the filesystem, or a bucket on a cloud storage provider.
+It listens to filesystem events on these directories and copies their content to remote destinations.
+A remote destination can be a folder on the local filesystem, a network drive mounted on the filesystem, or a bucket on a cloud storage provider.
 See the list of supported providers [here](https://rclone.org/#providers).